morganzee/Selenium-POM_AND_Annotations/README.md

 # Java_Selenium_Ade
 Selenuim Project1 :
-This is a selenium min; project that covers using selectors, Assert, Page Object Model, Interface and Annotations.
+This is a selenium project that covers using selectors, Assert, Page Object Model, Interface and Annotations.